hasanchy/delete-all-products/readme.txt

 Efficiently delete all WooCommerce products in just a few clicks, with the option to either move items to the trash or delete them permanently.

 == Description ==
-Effortlessly manage your WooCommerce store with the Delete All Products plugin, allowing you to efficiently delete all products in just one click.
+Effortlessly manage your WooCommerce store with the Delete All Products for WooCommerce plugin, allowing you to efficiently delete all products in just one click.
 Streamline your store setup and testing processes by swiftly removing sample product data with the option to either move items to the trash or delete them permanently.

 This essential plugin simplifies the task of bulk product deletion, enhancing the efficiency of your WooCommerce store management.
 Seamlessly organize your product inventory by choosing to move products to the trash for future retrieval, providing a comprehensive solution for maintaining a clutter-free and well-maintained online store.